African Union troops say seize key Somali town

 The African Union has said securing the Afgoye corridor, believed to be an area with the largest concentration of internally displaced people in the world, would give some 400,000 people access to aid.

-The U.N. resident and humanitarian coordinator for Somalia said there seemed to be "little collateral damage to civilians", adding those displaced would have more access to humanitarian services.

-"The level of service could change, some things were difficult to provide, particularly ... dealing with education.
-Health services were also limited," Mark Bowden told Reuters.

-Al Shabaab has waged a bloody five-year insurgency to remove Somalia's Western-backed government and impose its harsh interpretation of sharia or Islamic law on a country that has had no central government for the past two decades.
+Al Shabab has waged a bloody five-year insurgency to remove Somalia's Western-backed government and impose its harsh interpretation of sharia, Islamic law, on a country that has had no central government for the past two decades.

-"However strategic Afgoye may be, even if Afgoye is taken I don't think that will be the end of the military challenge," Augustine Mahiga, special representative of the U.N. secretary general on Somalia, said earlier on Friday.

-(Additional reporting by Yara Bayoumy; Writing by James Macharia and Yara Bayoumy; Editing by Sophie Hares)
+(Reporting by Abdi Sheikh; Writing by James Macharia; Editing by Alison Williams)

 TAIPEI At least 32 people were killed when a tour bus crashed near Taipei on Monday night, with television footage showing the bus careening towards a road barrier before flipping on its side.